 |Tense||Kind of Action||Time|

 |Action completed in the past, with continuing results in the present (e.g. ‘We were crucified with Christ’)|

 The Greek word “aorist” means indefinite.
-Aorist is perhaps the most different for English speakers.
+Aorist is perhaps the most difficult for English speakers.
 The aorist tense tells us the action happened without specifying the manner of occurrence or completeness or duration.
 It views the event as a whole.
 If the present tense is a movie, then aorist is a snapshot.
 There is a common misconception that the aorist represents “once for all” action.
-This is not a given but may be indicated by a particular context.
+This is not a given, but may be indicated by a particular context.

 Greek Verb Moods

 |Indicative||Declaration of reality;|

-|indicatives what is actually true about the subject|
+|indicatives what is actually true (e.g. ‘God is not mocked’)|

 |Imposes a demand to do what is commanded; contingent upon the response (e.g. ‘Flee temptation’)|